pachyderm/docs/content/latest/reference/helm-values/pachd.md

     compactionShardSizeThreshold: 0
     compactionShardCountThreshold: 0
   ppsWorkerGRPCPort: 1080
-  # the number of seconds between pfs's garbage collection cycles.
+  # the number of seconds between PFS's garbage collection cycles.
   # if this value is set to 0, it will default to pachyderm's internal configuration.
   # if this value is less than 0, it will turn off garbage collection.
   storageGCPeriod: 0
-  # the number of seconds between chunk garbage colletion cycles.
+  # the number of seconds between chunk garbage collection cycles.
   # if this value is set to 0, it will default to pachyderm's internal configuration.
   # if this value is less than 0, it will turn off chunk garbage collection.
   storageChunkGCPeriod: 0